 - 1. THE MEET DIRECTOR is the executive in charge of all phases of the meet operations.
 He shall insure that all requisite personnel are instructed and assigned for each event and that it is expeditiously and properly conducted.
 As a minimum he will appoint a Starter, a Referee, a Head Finish Judge, a Timer, Inspectors and Field Judges. - a.
 If there are any changes in schedule which occur during the course of the meet, a Representative from each Club must be notified prior to the change. - 2.
 THE STARTER has jurisdiction over the competitors at the starting line.
 He is the sole judge as to whether any competitor goes over the starting line too soon (except when an assistant starter is also used in this capacity).
-The Starter's procedure for races 400 meter / 440 yards-down will be: First whistle "Come to your mark"; Second whistle "set" and "go" on gun.
+The Starter's procedure for races 400 meter / 440 yards-down will be: First whistle - "Come to your mark"; Second whistle - "set" and "go" on gun.
 In races of 800 meter / 880 yards-up, the Starter will say "Come to your mark" and "go" with the gun.
 He shall give a signal by bell or pistol at the beginning of the last lap in each distance race.
-He is also responsible for calling aloud the laps remaining to each competitor in races of 800 meter / 880 yards or more. - 3.
-THE CLERK OF THE COURSE (STAGER) shall verify track event entrants and assign them to lanes according to times (see seeding chart).
+He is also responsible for calling aloud the laps remaining to each competitor in races of 800 meter / 880 yards or more.

+- 3. THE CLERK OF THE COURSE (STAGER) shall verify track event entrants and assign them to lanes according to times (see seeding chart).
 He shall make final assignments (per Section VI A) for competitors in upcoming races, competitors in starting block adjustment, and generally the starter to insure against unnecessary delays. - 4.
 THE REFEREE is in direct charge of enforcing Valley Conference Rules during the meet.
 He shall make the final decision on all questions which arise in connection with the events including: - a.
-Action not specifically under the jurisdiction of other officials.

-- Disqualification for unsportsmanlike conduct, including willful disobedience of his Instructions. - Disqualification for running infractions including those observed by him in the absence of an inspector.
-In dual meets, the responsibilities of Starter and Referee may be combined at the discretion of the Meet Director.
+Action not specifically under the jurisdiction of other officials. - Disqualification for unsportsmanlike conduct, including willful disobedience of his Instructions. - Disqualification for running infractions including those observed by him in the absence of an inspector.
+In dual meets, the responsibilities of Starter and Referee may be combined at the discretion of - the Meet Director.
 In IEC preliminary and final meets, these duties should not be combined.

-- d.
-In the event of the disqualification, the referee shall immediately inform the club Representative of the infraction. - 5.
+d.
+In the event of the disqualification, the referee shall immediately inform the club - Representative of the infraction.

+e.
+In Open, League and IEC championships events the Referee shall not disqualify any athlete until he has consulted with the designated Valley Youth Conference officials in attendance.
+Awards and results for the event in question will be delayed until the Referee has issued a final decision on the matter. - 5.
 THE ASSISTANT STARTER may stop the race and recall runners if there is an unfair start.
 The use of an assistant starter is especially recommended for "Staggered" starts where it is difficult for one starter to observe all runners.
 During distance races, he should take a position of the first turn, where there may be a spill which would be cause for recalling the race. - 6.
 THE RECORDER shall indicate on event forms the winner and the order in which the competitors finished.
 He will also record the times on the forms and sign the sheet. - 7.
 THE HEAD FINISH JUDGE and TIMER shall designate the places to be picked by the finish judges.
 Without consulting other judges, each shall communicate the place winner selected by him to the head finish judge.
 The decision of any judge picking the higher place shall overrule the decision of any judges picking a lower place.